serlo/serlo.org-legal/en/privacy/current.md

 #### Planetscale

-This website uses the service [Planetscale](https://planetscale.com/).
+Some data for improving our service and measuring our impact goal are too complex to collect with Simple Analytics.
+Therefore, this website uses the service [Planetscale](https://planetscale.com/), a modern database as a service.
 The provider is PlanetScale Inc. 535 Mission St 14th floor, San Francisco, CA 94105, United States.
-Planetscale is a modern database on which we store some data of our website.
 Some of your information may be transmitted to and stored by Planetscale when you visit our website.

-Some data for improving our service and measuring our impact goal, are too complex to collect with Simple Analytics.
-Therefore, we use Planetscale to collect said data.
 The data we collect includes but is not limited to:

 - Anonymous surveys
 - Time & dates when certain pages are visited